FamilySearch/pewpew/guide/src/config/common-types/queries.md

 See [this MDN article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) on HTTP messages for more details on the structure of HTTP requests and responses.

-`start-line` is a string and `headers` is represented as a JSON object with key/value string pairs.
+`start_line` is a string and `headers` is represented as a JSON object with key/value string pairs.
 In the event where a request or response has multiple headers with the same name, the `headers_all` property can be used which is a JSON object where the header name is the key and the value an array of header values.
 Currently, `body` in the request is always a string and